What is the difference between hiring an employee and hiring a business?

 But here's the thing...

-A virtual assistant or a subcontractor is not an employee they are a business owner unless they agree to otherwise.
+A virtual assistant or a subcontractor is not an employee.
+They are a business owner unless they agree otherwise.

 I find a lot of business owners opt to hire a VA because it's easier but then expect the relationship to be just like an employee/boss relationship.